brunorubin/sample-api-ecs-fargate/README.md

 ### ALB

 Similar to ECS, Application Load Balancer (ALB) metrics provide insights into the performance, health, and behavior of your load balancer and the applications it serves.
-Some of the useful metrics available are, but not limited to Target Response Time, Number of Requests, HTTP Error Rate (4xx/5xx), ELB Error Rate (4xx/5xx), Active Connection Count
+Some of the useful metrics available are, but not limited to:
+- Target Response Time
+- Number of Requests
+- HTTP Error Rate (4xx/5xx)
+- ELB Error Rate (4xx/5xx)
+- Active Connection Count